hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 81**

 - B. Provision preemptible VMs to reduce cost.
 Disable and then discontinue use of all GCP services and APIs that are not HIPAA-compliant.
-94%
-- Disabling and then discontinuing allows you to see the effects of not using the APIs, so you can gauge (check) alternatives.
-So that leaves B and D as viable answers.
-The question says only some are not time-critical which implies others are.
-This means preemptible VMs are good because they will secure a spot for scaling when needed.
+94%/tartar

 - https://cloud.google.com/security/compliance/hipaa#unique_features
   > Google Cloud's security practices allow us to have a HIPAA BAA covering Google Cloud's entire infrastructure, not a set aside portion of our cloud.
 As a result, you are not restricted to a specific region which has scalability, operational and architectural benefits.
 You can also benefit from multi-regional service redundancy as well as the ability to use **Preemptible VMs to reduce costs**.